TianhuaTao/self-driving-in-gta5/README.md

 # self-driving-in-gta5
-Self-driving in GTA5.
+Self-driving car in GTA5, trained with gamepad.
 Still in progress.
 Very dirty code now.